KDE/libkscreen/backends/wayland/README.txt

 ScreenManagement protocol can be used for screen configuration.
 It  lists available outputs and allows to change them

+- outputs are called "OutputDevice" for clarity's sake (on top of the different namespace)

-- provide info about all outputs, per output:
+- provide info about all outputs, per OutputDevice:
-    - id (int, unique and only handed out by kwin)
+    - id (unique int, only handed out by kwin, used to identify and refer to an OD throughout the protocol)
     - edid: eisaId, monitorName, serialNumber, physicalSizeX, physicalSizeY
-    - primary
+    - primary: bool
     - modes: sizeX, sizeY, refreshRate
     - resolution: resX, resY
     - position: posX, posY